kyle-gross/holberton-system_engineering-devops/0x00-shell_basics/README.md

 8-firstdelete		    - deletes the file "betty" from /tmp/holberton
 9-firstdeletion		    - deletes the directory /tmp/holberton
-10-back			    - changes working directory to the previous one 11-lists		    - lists all files (including hidden files) in current directory, parent directory,
+10-back			    - changes working directory to the previous one 11-lists		    - lists all files (including hidden files) in current directory, parent directory,				    and /boot directory in long format
-			      and /boot directory in long format 12-file_type		    -
+12-file_type		    - prints file type of "iamafile" in the /tmp directory 13-symbolic_link	    - creates a symbolic link to /bin/ls named "__ls__" 14-copy_html		    - copies files with .html extensions to parent directory 15-lets_move		    - moves all files beginning with an uppercase to /tmp/u 16-clean_emacs		    - deletes all files that end with "~" 17-tree			    - creates directory tree: /welcome/to/holberton 18-commas		    - lists all files in current directory separated by commas